Rajkaranm/tinder-frontend-clone/README.md

 ## About project

 This project is made to understand react more in dept and to know how much react is powerfull.

+## Features

+- You can move the image away from window

 ## Badges